ohata-toast/CDN/en/console-guide.md

 You can set the access control for the root path of the CDN service.
 ![Creating CDN-root path](https://static.toastoven.net/prod_cdn/v2/en/console-cdn-create-root-path.png)

-- **Setting the access of root path**
+- **Set Root Path Access**
-    - **Enable**: Activates the access management function for root path, banning requests for root path and setting up to redirect to a different page.
+    - **Enable**: Activates the access control for the root path, blocking requests for the root path or configuring such requests to be redirected to a different page.
-    - **Disable**: Deactivates the access management function for root path.
+    - **Disable**: Deactivates the access control for the root path.
-- **Method of Access Control**
+- **Access Control Method**
-    - **Deny**: Replies with HTTP Response Code 403 when receiving request for root path.
+    - **Deny**: Replies with HTTP Response Code 403 when receiving request for the root path.
-    - **Redirect**: Redirects to a path designated by the User when receiving a root path request.
+    - **Redirect**: Redirects the request for the root path to a path specified by the User.
 - **Redirect Path**
-  Enter the redirection path for root path request.
-The redirection path must start with a "/," and must be a path that exists in the lower-level CDN service.
+  Enter the path to redirect the request for the root path to.
+The redirect path must start with a "/," and must be a path that exists in CDN service.
 - **Redirect HTTP Response Code**
-    - Set up the HTTP Response Code that will send and redirect the root path request.
+    - Set up the HTTP Response Code to be sent after redirecting the request for the root path.
     - Redirect HTTP Response Code can be selected among 301, 302, 303, and 307.

 ### Cache